teedinchai/Getting_Cleaning_Data_ASSIGNMENT/CodeBook.md

  - Variable 78 = 'FrequencyBodyGyroscopeMagnitude.meanFreq'
  - Variable 79 = 'FrequencyBodyGyroscopeJerkMagnitude.mean'
  - Variable 80 = 'FrequencyBodyGyroscopeJerkMagnitude.StandardDeviation'
  - Variable 81 = 'FrequencyBodyGyroscopeJerkMagnitude.meanFreq'
 class for Variable 3 to Variable 81 are numeric.
 The data for Variable 3 to Variable 81 are either related to mean or standard deviation of the measurements.
-The meaning of the Variable 3 to Variable 81 can be understood by the same way, for example, Variable 3 = 'TimeBodyAccelerometer.mean.x.axis', represents the mean value of the time domain signal for body accelerometer along x-axis.
+The meaning of the Variable 3 to Variable 81 can be understood by the following same way, for example, Variable 3 = 'TimeBodyAccelerometer.mean.x.axis', represents the mean value of the time domain signal for body accelerometer along x-axis.

 ## Study design and data processing - Detail of the written R code